wandb/docs/docs/guides/registry/download_use_artifact.md

 Use the W&B Python SDK to download an artifact linked to a registry.
 To download and use an artifact, you need to know the name of the registry, the name of the collection, and the alias or index of the artifact version you want to download.

 Once you know the properties of the artifact, you can [construct the path to the linked artifact](#construct-path-to-linked-artifact) and download the artifact.
-Alternatively, you can [copy and paste a pre generated code snippet](#copy-and-paste-pre-generated-code-snippet) from the W&B App UI to download an artifact linked to a registry.
+Alternatively, you can [copy and paste a pre-generated code snippet](#copy-and-paste-pre-generated-code-snippet) from the W&B App UI to download an artifact linked to a registry.

 ## Construct path to linked artifact